 Would I recommend a Visiting Krka National Park?

 Even if you have or will visit Plitvice, this national park is another kind of stunning and I’m sure you will not be bored.
-While at Plitvice you cannot actually swim, you can do that when you visit Krka National Park.
+While at Plitvice you cannot actually swim, you can do Krka national park swimming, no problem.
 Just be aware that the rocks can be slippery, so watch out.

 Official Webpage | 360°Panoramic View | Current entrance fees | Park Maps